 - The DataSets load and save methods works as usual.
-You can call catalog. save("my\artifact\dataset", data) inside a cell, and your data will be logged in mlflow properly (assuming "my\artifact\dataset" is a kedro\mlflow.io.MlflowArtifactDataSet). - The hooks which setup configuration are only accessible if you run the session interactive, e.g.:
+You can call catalog. save("my\artifact\dataset", data) inside a cell, and your data will be logged in mlflow properly (assuming "my\artifact\dataset" is a kedro\mlflow.io.MlflowArtifactDataSet). - The hooks which automatically save all parameters/metrics/artifacts in mlflow will work if you run the session interactively, e.g.: